proddata/node-cratedb/README.md

 A lightweight Node.js client derived from node-crate and utilizing configuration options inspired by node-postgres.
 This client supports connection strings, persistent connections, and configuration options specifically designed for CrateDB environment variables.

+> [!CAUTION]
+> **This library is primarily a proof of concept.**
+> While it provides basic functionality to interact with CrateDB, it is not production-ready and lacks the robustness of established libraries.
+>
+> For production use, consider mature libraries like [`node-postgres`](https://node-postgres.com/) which leverage CrateDB's PostgreSQL compatibility.
+> Use this client only for **testing, experimentation**, or learning CrateDB concepts.

 ## Configuration